hatappo/zola-shortcodes-netlify-cms/README.md

 ## Usage

-1. Add or checkout [dist/zola-shortcodes-netlify-cms.built-in.js](/dist/zola-shortcodes-netlify-cms.built-in.js) to the `static` directory in your Zola project.
+1. Select the appropriate JS file for your Zola Theme in the [dist](/dist) and add it to the `static` directory in your Zola repository.
-2. Then, load it after the `netlify-cms.js` script tag.
+2. Then, set it to be loaded after the `netlify-cms.js` script tag.

-e.g. If you put the JS file in `static/js` directory, you can write the following in `stacic/admin/index.html`
+e.g. If you put [zola-shortcodes-netlify-cms.built-in.js](/dist/zola-shortcodes-netlify-cms.built-in.js) in your `static/js` directory, you can write the following in `stacic/admin/index.html`

 ```html
 <!DOCTYPE html>